 Advanced Technical Certificates must go through the full WTCS approval process in order to be trackable and comparable System-wide, counted as credentials in college reporting, and potentially eligible for financial aid.
+See ESM Chapter 3 Creating a New Program for program approval process information.

-If a college needs to meet a local or industry need in a timeframe sooner than WTCS program approval allows, the college is welcome to create a local certificate for that need.
-Local certificates are not reported to, or tracked by, the System office and will not be eligible for state or federal aid.
+If a college needs to meet a local or industry need in a timeframe sooner than WTCS program approval allows, the college may create a local certificate for that need.
+Local certificates are not reported to nor tracked by the System office and will not be eligible for state or federal aid.
 However, local certificates can be implemented quickly and then submitted to the WTCS office for formal review via the standard approval process.